 - Use AI to generate 3-5 topic ideas based on your most common customer questions

-- Pick the best idea and ask AI for a detailed outline with local Vancouver angles
+- Pick the strongest topic for the business and ask AI for a detailed outline with local Vancouver angles

 - Generate a first draft, then spend 20-30 minutes rewriting it in your voice